Bluetooth-Compose/Bluetooth-Compose/README.md

 ## Introduction to Terminology

-The following terms are used in this document and the reason for so many acronyms is that they will be useful abbreviations that can become part of the actual bluetooth-compose.yml file syntax.
+The following terms are used in this document and the reason for so many acronyms is that (in lower-case) they will be useful abbreviations that can become part of the actual bluetooth-compose.yml file syntax.

 - .NET Maui
-- AR App
+- AR App, ARA
 - AR Module, ARM
 - Augmented Reality, AR
 - Augmented-Reality-Head-Up Display, ARHUD: a general Head-Up Display (HUD) in the Visual AR Space
-- BCAR ML File
+- BCAR ML File, BCARMLF
 - Bluetooth Compose Augmented Reality, BCAR
-- Bluetooth Compose Augmented Reality App, BCAR App
+- Bluetooth Compose Augmented Reality App, BCAR App, BCARA
-- Bluetooth-Compose AR Module, BCARM
+- Bluetooth-Compose AR Module, BCAR Module, BCARM
-- Bluetooth-Compose Specification
+- Bluetooth-Compose Specification, BCS
 - Bluetooth-Compose-On-Demand, BCOD
 - Bluetooth-Compose, BC
-- bluetooth-compose.yml
+- bluetooth-compose.yml, BCY
 - Bluetooth-Head-Up Display, BHUD: a bluetooth's device Head-Up Display (HUD) in the Visual AR Space
 - Electronic Conspicuity, EC (contextual)
 - Electronically Conspicuous, EC (contextual)